Suspensions of non-Brownian rods: droplet pinch-off, onset of heterogeneity and effective extensional viscosity: Introduction

 For suspensions of non-Brownian spheres, different pinch-off studies have shown that early in the thinning process, the suspension behaves like an equivalent viscous liquid, with an effective viscosity set by the interstitial liquid and the particle volume fraction.
 Closer to breakup, the dynamics accelerate because the deformation localizes in regions where fewer particles are present, and finally, the dynamics of the neck is governed by the interstitial liquid once particles have been expelled from the most strongly stretched region.\cite{furbank2007,bonnoit2012,mathues2015,chateau2018viscous,thievenaz2021b,thievenaz2022} Recent work has further shown that the onset of this heterogeneous regime can occur when the neck thickness is still much larger than the particle size, which reveals a mesoscopic length scale for the breakdown of a continuum description of suspension rheology.\cite{thievenaz2022} Related heterogeneous breakup has also been reported in other thinning and atomization problems involving dispersed phases.\cite{thievenaz2021viscoelastic,bazazi2025emulsion,chagot2024microfluidic,heshmatzadeh2025pendant}

 Rigid fibers are a more difficult case than spheres.
-They introduce two particle scales, length and diameter, together with rotational degrees of freedom and a much larger set of possible microstructures, from disordered states to flow-aligned ones.\cite{jeffery1922motion,butler2018microstructural,petrie1999rheology} This is not only a model problem: fiber-like particles are common in biological and technological fluids, and even small amounts of them can strongly modify the viscosity, induce shear-thinning or shear-thickening, or even lead to gel-like behavior.\cite{perazzo2017flow} In shear flow, isolated fibers undergo Jeffery orbits,\cite{jeffery1922motion} while concentrated suspensions often become shear-thinning because the fibers align more strongly at higher shear rates.\cite{mongruel1999shear,bounoua2016shear} The selected microstructure also depends on the forcing history and on the measurement protocol.
-Shear reversal can disrupt the aligned state,\cite{bounoua2019shear} and different techniques, such as parallel-plate rheometry and falling-ball measurements, can yield markedly different effective viscosities, especially at high volume fractions.\cite{ralambotiana1997viscosity,mongruel1999shear} More generally, for dense fiber suspensions, the effective viscosity must be understood as a flow-dependent quantity, defined within a given geometry and set of boundary conditions.
+They introduce two particle scales, length and diameter, together with rotational degrees of freedom and a much larger set of possible microstructures, from disordered states to flow-aligned ones.\cite{jeffery1922motion,butler2018microstructural,petrie1999rheology} This is not only a model problem: fiber-like particles are common in biological and technological fluids, and even small amounts of them can strongly modify the viscosity, induce shear-thinning or shear-thickening, or even lead to gel-like behavior.\cite{perazzo2017flow} Depending on the volume fraction, one speaks of dilute suspensions when particles do not interact with each other; of semi-dilute suspensions when their interactions are mostly pairwise additive, and of concentrated or dense suspensions when many-body interactions cannot be neglected.
+Suspensions of long fibers can be considered concentrated even for volume fractions of a few percents, because the reach of hydrodynamic interactions scales with their length.
+In shear flow, isolated fibers undergo Jeffery orbits,\cite{jeffery1922motion} while concentrated suspensions often become shear-thinning because the fibers align more strongly at higher shear rates.\cite{mongruel1999shear,bounoua2016shear} The selected microstructure also depends on the forcing history and on the measurement protocol.
+Shear reversal can disrupt the aligned state,\cite{bounoua2019shear} and different techniques, such as parallel-plate rheometry and falling-ball measurements, can yield markedly different effective viscosities, especially at high volume fractions.\cite{ralambotiana1997viscosity,mongruel1999shear} More generally, for concentrated suspensions of fiber, the effective viscosity must be understood as a flow-dependent quantity, defined within a given geometry and set of boundary conditions.